ProSDD/codes/README.md

 - `main_stage1real.py`: Train Stage 1 using bonafide speech
 - `main_stage2realfake.py`: Train Stage 2 using bonafide and spoofed speech
 - `main_eval.py`: Evaluate a trained ProSDD checkpoint

-The speaker embeddings required as supervised targets are available in the Google Drive folder linked above.
-Frame-level prosody embeddings can be generated using `extract_Prosody.py`.